Member Organizations

 Audit Oversight Arrangements

-The Austrian Auditor Oversight Act of 2016 (Abschlussprüfer-Aufsichtsgesetz – APAG) establishes the Audit Oversight Body of Austria (Abschlussprüferaufsichtsbehörde – APAB) as the audit supervisory authority in the jurisdiction that operates under the oversight of the Ministry of Finance.
+The Austrian Auditor Oversight Act of 2016 (Abschlussprüfer-Aufsichtsgesetz – APAG) establishes the Audit Oversight Body of Austria (Abschlussprüferaufsichtsbehörde – APAB) as the independent public oversight authority for statutory auditors and audit firms.
+APAB operates under the supervision of the Federal Ministry of Finance.

 -